nikollou/kegmon/README.md

 * One build for all hardware options
 * Modern HTML5 UI
 * Easy scale calibration
+* Reset calibration settings from the web interface
 * 3D models and PCB